ridaamirr/HotelMangementSystem/README.md

 # Hotel Management System

-## Database Type: Hotel Management System

-### Introduction:

-We propose the development of a comprehensive Hotel Management System that will automate various operations of a hotel.
+The developed Hotel Management System aims automate various operations of a hotel.
 This system will help hotel management to streamline their day-to-day activities and ensure smooth operations.

-### Functionalities:
+## Functionalities:

 1. **Sign Up:** New customers will be able to register by their emails, set password and provide personal information.